thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/getting-started/page.md

 # Getting Started

 Now the basics are explained, we can now start with the preparation of the samples.
-The following prerequisites need to be performed, before the samples can be executed.
+The following prerequisites need to be performed before the samples can be executed.
 Remark that the AS4.NET component can solely run on a Windows machine.

 ## Create Two Instances of the MSH